Frequently asked questions (FAQs) for APA/UPA applicants

-No. The Scholarships Office cannot accept late applications for the APA/UPA.
+No. The Scholarships and Financial Support Service cannot accept late applications for the APA/UPA.

 What is the likelihood of my APA/UPA application being successful?

-The Scholarships Office cannot pre-assess your APA/UPA application.
+The Scholarships and Financial Support Service cannot pre-assess your APA/UPA application.

 Section 5 of the Information for Applicants document (found here) lists the things that are taken into account when assessing your application.